Oral Report Guidelines

 - Experimental results.
 Present the results in the form of a table or a graph.
 Do not present the raw data, but have them available for discussion if the professor so desires.
 Compare the experiment with theory by presenting the theoretically calculated values along with the experimental values, if appropriate.
 Some discussion of errors is appropriate, but will be different for each experiment.

 - Be prepared to answer questions.
-[For example: How accurately can you set the frequency: Does the amplitude of the modulation affect the accuracy?
-What if the figure 8 is lopsided?
-How about the linear display of the scope?
-Equal amplitudes or equal spacing?]
+[For example: How accurately can you set the frequency: Does the amplitude of the modulation affect the accuracy?]

 Both the University and the 111 Lab staff take the subject of plagiarism very seriously.
 Please make sure you understand completely the following and ask questions if ever in doubt:

 "All data that you present in your reports must be your own.
 All written work that you submit, except for acknowledged quotations, is to be in your own words.
-Work copied from a book, from another student's report, or from any other source will, under University rules, earn the student a grade of 'F' for the semester, and possible disciplinary action by the Student Conduct Committee."
+Figures from books, papers, or online sources are fine so long as the source is cited.
+Work copied from another student's report, or from any other source without attribution, under University rules, earn the student a grade of 'F' for the semester, and possible disciplinary action by the Student Conduct Committee."